relab/credcontracts/README.md

 npm run test
 ```

-# Generate the go bindings
+# Generating the Go Bindings

 ```
 npm run abigen
 ```

-# Deploy go bindings new release
+# Deploying a New Release of the Go Bindings

 ```
 npm run release